Skip to content

 What an asset inventory includes

-For each item in scope, a useful inventory captures: what it is, where it was found, its serial number, its condition, who appears to be using it, and roughly what it is worth.
+For each item in scope, a useful inventory captures: a unique asset ID, what it is, its category, where it was found, its serial number, its status, its condition, who appears to be using it, and roughly what it is worth.
+The better records also attach supporting documents - receipts, warranties, manuals - to the same line.
 Scope matters as much as fields.
 Most organisations set a value floor - below it, items are counted as categories (“12 monitor stands”) rather than individuals - and decide upfront whether digital assets like software licences are in or out.

 Inventory vs register